Events - Month View

 Will Rogers Park Tennis Center Parking Lot

-Casual ride suitable for beginners, young riders and anyone who wants to join a group at a pace of 8-10 mph for about 11 miles with a stop for refreshments at a local donut shop or restaurant.
+Casual ride suitable for beginners, young riders and anyone who wants to join a group at a pace of 9-11 mph for about 14 to 18 miles with a stop for refreshments at a local donut shop or restaurant.

-Starts at the west side of the Target parking lot, 1200 E 2nd St. This is for people who are new to cycling, want to try out their new bikes or simply want a break from the norm.
+Starts in front of Edmond City Hall (Littler & Main).
+This is for people who are new to cycling, want to try out their new bikes or simply want a break from the norm.
 Our pace is between 8-11 mph (no faster) and we ride about 10-13 miles.
 It is definitely a leisurely adult ride.

 Will Rogers Park Tennis Center Parking Lot

-Casual ride suitable for beginners, young riders and anyone who wants to join a group at a pace of 8-10 mph for about 11 miles with a stop for refreshments at a local donut shop or restaurant.
+Casual ride suitable for beginners, young riders and anyone who wants to join a group at a pace of 9-11 mph for about 14 to 18 miles with a stop for refreshments at a local donut shop or restaurant.

-Starts at the west side of the Target parking lot, 1200 E 2nd St. This is for people who are new to cycling, want to try out their new bikes or simply want a break from the norm.
+Starts in front of Edmond City Hall (Littler & Main).
+This is for people who are new to cycling, want to try out their new bikes or simply want a break from the norm.
 Our pace is between 8-11 mph (no faster) and we ride about 10-13 miles.
 It is definitely a leisurely adult ride.

 The Cop Land Classic Bike Ride is the largest fundraiser for the Tulsa Police Officers Memorial and is put on annually 2 weeks following the Memorial Service held to honor the 41 fallen officers of the Tulsa Police Department.